dasch-swiss/dsp-tools/docs/index.md

 # DSP-TOOLS documentation

-DSP-TOOLS is a Python package with a command line tool that helps you to interact with a DaSCH Service Platform (DSP) server.
+DSP-TOOLS is a Python package with a command line interface that helps you interact with a DSP server.
 The DSP server you interact with can be on a remote server, or on your local machine.
 The two main tasks that DSP-TOOLS serves for are:

 **Create a project with its data model(s), described in a JSON file, on a DSP server**
 In order to archive your data on the DaSCH Service Platform, you need a data model that describes your data.